taohujy/AESBT/README.md

 ## Core Architecture

 ### 1. Shared Encoder
-A single fully-connected layer with ReLU activation and dropout .
+A single fully-connected layer with  activation and dropout .
 Projects high-dimensional gene expression into a shared latent space consumed by all expert networks.

 ### 2. Expert Cox Networks
 Each expert reuses the shared encoder and appends MLP branch  that outputs the partial hazard.
 Experts are trained independently on bootstrap subsamples with three objectives combined at every step.